Heriberto-Juarez/JQuery-File-Uploader/README.md

 # JQuery File Uploader Class
-# COMING TODAY JUN/23/2019
+# COMING SOON

-This class is a very easy to use and customize File uploader
+This class is a very easy to use and customize File uploader.
+Currently supports 2 languages:
+* English
+* Spanish

 ## Features: